 What is the CSAT Score?

-Customers provide responses on a scale, often ranging from 1 (very dissatisfied) to 5 (very satisfied).
-The formula is calculated as the percentage of satisfied customers (those who rated 4 or 5) out of the total survey responses.
+Responses range from 1 (very dissatisfied) to 5 (very satisfied).
+The CSAT score is then calculated as the percentage of satisfied customers (those who rated 4 or 5) out of the total survey responses.

-- High CSAT scores build customer loyalty, as satisfied customers are more likely to return.
+- It builds customer loyalty, as satisfied customers are more likely to return.
 This loyalty often leads to positive word-of-mouth marketing.
 Happy customers share their experiences with others.

 - A strong CSAT score can boost the Customer Lifetime Value (CLV).
 Satisfied customers spend more on a brand they like.